 Your basket should be mostly dry by now.
 Take the paper and fit it into the basket, with the woven part inside the basket.
 Glue liberally.

 Now to finish the outside bottom!
 Cover the other side of the paper with glue and repeat the oval winding process.
 To make sure that the cord goes to the very edges, I started from the outside and worked my way in, unlike with the inside.

 When you are done, glue liberally!

 If you want handles on your basket, cut 2 1.5-2cm lengths of cord.
 Roll them entirely in glue (your fingers are going to get extremely sticky!)
 Then place them at the same height on opposite sides of the basket.
 Make sure that they aren’t stuck to the side of the basket, but rather are only stuck by the ends so that they can move a little.

 Did you like this post?
-Share on social media or leave us a comment below?
+Share on social media!

 Do you have any other ideas for miniature projects you would like to see?
-Let us know in the comments!
+Let me know in the comments!